nimit-singhania/loopy/README.md

 * K.S.
 Namjoshi, N. Singhania. *Loopy: Programmable and Formally Verified Loop Transformations*.
 Static Analysis Symposium (SAS), 2016

+## Thanks!
+   Loopy is built by extending the Polly and ISL libraries.
+We are deeply grateful to the authors of these libraries, it would have been a far more difficult task to implement Loopy otherwise.

+   This work was supported, in part, by DARPA under agreement number FA8750-12-C-0166.
+The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright notation thereon.
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of DARPA or the U.S. Government.

 ## The tool [Loo.py](https://mathema.tician.de/software/loopy/) generates OpenCL/CUDA code from descriptions of computations